Estimated reading time: 4 minutes

 Here are a few specific suggestions.

 1. Take care of yourself.
 The popular saying is true: you cannot give what you don’t have.
 If you lead others from a place of emptiness, you will subtract from them and drain them.
-Therefore, you need to ensure you are taking care of yourself and in good shape.
+Therefore, you must ensure you are taking care of yourself and in good shape.
 This will allow you to lead others from a place of wellness, abundance and positivity and add value to them.

 2. Be a good listener.
 Listening is one of the most valuable gifts you can give to those you lead.
-You may not be in a position to do everything that is asked of you – and you should not even try – but listening without judging speaks volumes.
+You may not be able to do everything that is asked of you – and you should not even try – but listening without judging speaks volumes.
 Ask lots of questions and then listen.
 When your team feel heard, they will trust that you know them well enough and what’s going on to lead with their interests at heart.

 3. Empower your team.
 Support them in developing their skills and abilities to serve in their roles.
-Where applicable, give them the authority that goes with the responsibility you have given them.
+Where applicable, please give them the authority that goes with the responsibility you have given them.

 4. Give helpful and encouraging feedback.
 A fountain is refreshing.
 Give your team members feedback that is helpful and makes them feel appreciated.
 Speak encouraging words to them.